keitaroinc/ckanext-cloudstorage/README.md

 If you already have resources that have been uploaded and saved using CKAN's built-in FileStorage, cloudstorage provides an easy migration command.
-Simply setup cloudstorage as explained above, enable the plugin, and run the migrate command.
-Provide the path to your resources on-disk (the `ckan.storage_path` setting in your CKAN `.ini` + `/resources`), and cloudstorage will take care of the rest.
-Ex:
+Simply setup cloudstorage as explained above, enable the plugin, and run the migrate commands.
+First the following command will check if any resource that exists in the resouce tables is missing in FileStore

+    ckan -c ../ckan/development.ini cloudstorage check-resources

+The following command will migrate the resources:

+    ckan -c ../ckan/development.ini cloudstorage migrate

+The following command will migrate all the images and the assets:

-    paster cloudstorage migrate <path to files> -c ../ckan/development.ini
+    ckan -c ../ckan/development.ini cloudstorage assets-to-gcp

 # Notes

 1. You should disable public listing on the cloud service provider you're using, if supported.
-2. Currently, only resources are supported.
-This means that things like group and organization images still use CKAN's local file storage.
+2. On this branch things like group and organization images are supported and they also use the S3 storage.

 # FAQ